Trevor Burgess: Businesses

 Burgess is the founder and CEO of the former C1 Bank, and its bank holding company, C1 Financial (NYSE: BNK).
 Burgess served as a director of C1 after acquiring control of C1's predecessor bank, Community Bank of Manatee, in December 2009.

 C1 Bank was a $1.7bn bank focused on the needs of entrepreneurs, and had 31 offices throughout Florida.
 Burgess was named the 2014 American Banker Community Banker of the Year and was recognized as the 2013 Ernst & Young Florida Entrepreneur of the Year in the financial services category.
 In 2014 SNL named C1 the 6th fastest growing bank in the country over the prior five years.
 C1 Bank was acquired by Bank OZK in July 2016 generating a 47% return for its IPO investors in less than 24 months.

 After selling C1 Bank in 2016, Burgess formed TRB Development with his business partner, Jon Carlon.
 TRB Development is focused on "acquiring and developing residential home sites to deliver great value-priced, move-in-ready new homes."

 In 2018, Burgess purchased a controlling stake in Neptune Flood Insurance.
 Burgess offers residential and commercial flood insurance.
 Neptune filed a patent for its Artificial Intelligence engine in 2019 for which it was awarded the Novarica Impact award for Data & Analytics.
 Neptune has grown from 50 policies in January 2018 to over 35,000 in 2020.
 "It had $17 million in premium at the end of 2019, and Burgess projects $40 million to $50 million in premium, by the end of 2020 — even with the coronavirus-based business slowdown."
 Neptune Flood Insurance was named to the CNBC Upstart 100 in 2018 of 100 promising start-ups to watch.
 In August 2022, Neptune Insurance ranked 205 out of 5,000 on Inc. Magazine's fastest growing company list.

 In May 2023, Burgess's company Neptune Insurance sold a minority stake to private equity firms Bregal Sagemount and FTV Capital.
-In August of 2025, Neptune Insurance filed for a US listing as IPO.
+In August 2025, Neptune Insurance filed for a US listing as IPO.

 According to the Wall Street Journal, Neptune Insurance has over 260,000 policy holders; on October 1, 2025, Neptune Insurance went public on the New York Stock Exchange.